oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The retrieving process executes in two phases: Finding the `provider-metadata.json` (requirement 7 in section 7.1) and retrieving CSAF documents.

 > A retrieving party SHOULD do the first phase every time.
 Based on the setup and use case of the retrieving party it MAY choose to do it less often, e.g. only when adding new or updating distributing parties.
-In that case, it SHOULD to check regulary whether new information is available.
+In that case, it SHOULD to check regularly whether new information is available.

 ### 7.3.1 Finding provider-metadata.json